fred-ai-security/ai-security-assurance-labs/README.md

    → `model-governance/`

-Each section is designed to stand alone while contributing to an end-to-end AI security assurance lifecycle.
+Each section is designed to stand alone while contributing to an end-to-end AI Security Assurance lifecycle.

 ---

 # 🧭 What This Repository Demonstrates

-This repository demonstrates the full AI Security Assurance pipeline, including:
+This repository demonstrates an end-to-end AI Security Assurance lifecycle used to assess, validate, and govern AI systems.

 ### 1. **Model Supply-Chain Security**
 - Trusted source verification